Russian online retailer Ozon files registration statement for U.S. IPO

 MOSCOW, Nov 3 (Reuters) - Russian online retailer Ozon said on Tuesday it had filed for an initial public offering of its American Depositary Shares (ADSs) with U.S. regulators.

-The e-commerce firm intends to list its ADSs on the Nasdaq Global Select Market.
+The e-commerce firm intends to list the depositary shares the on the Nasdaq Global Select Market.
 The proposed maximum size of the offering is $100 million, according to the company's prospectus submitted to the U.S. Securities and Exchange Commission.

 Renaissance Capital estimated that the deal could raise up to $500 million.
 No pricing terms were disclosed by Ozon.